Youssef-RIZKI/progma_community/README.md

 ## progma_community

-this session is for git and github
+this session is for git and github this a second modification